w3c/wai-media-guide/captions.md

 ### Live Captions

 Live captions are usually done by professional real-time captioners (also called Communication Access Realtime Translation (CART) providers).
-Live captions can be done by in-person or remote CART services.
-That is, the person doing the CART does not have to be at the same location as the live action; they can be doing the live captions by listening to the audio over a phone or Internet connection.
+Live captions can be done in-person or remotely.
+That is, the person doing the captioning/CART does not have to be at the same location as the live action; they can be doing the live captions by listening to the audio over a phone or Internet connection.

 If you have live captions and you post a recording, you will probably need to do minor editing for accuracy.